bigyihsuan/rusty_deque/README.md

 1! !2 !+ # comment after some code
 ```

 # Appending Operator `!`

-Instructions and literals are either prepended or postpended by an exclamation mark `!`.
+Instructions and literals are either prepended or postpended by a bang `!`.
-The location of this exclamation mark determines where on the deque it looks to: the front (`!add`), like a stack, or the back (`add!`), like a queue.
+If prepended, instructions and literals push and pop from the front (left).
+If postpended, instructions and literals push and pop from the back (right).

 # Instructions